This topic describes the common problems that you may encounter when using the OSS Media-C SDK and the corresponding solutions.

-In the OSS MEDIA C SDK, the upload and download features that depend on the OSS C SDK and OSS MEDIA C SDK are implemented by calling the OSS C SDK interfaces.
+The OSS Media-C SDK is dependent on the OSS C SDK.
+The upload and download features of the OSS Media-C SDK are implemented by calling the API operations of the OSS C SDK.

-Modify the sample/config.c object and add your own AccessKey ID, AccessKey Secret and bucket values.
-After compilation, a sample executable file appears in the bin directory.
+Modify the sample/config.c file, and configure the AccessKey ID, AccessKey secret, and bucket parameters.
+When compilation is complete, you can find the sample executable file in the bin directory.

-The solution is to first install SSL development packages such as openssl-devel and re-install libcurl.
-When installing libcurl, check whether HTTPS is included in Protocols in the last line after ./configure execution.
-If HTTPS is included, it indicates that the installation was correct.
+- Solution: Install an SSL development package such as openssl-devel and reinstall libcurl.
+When you install libcurl, run the ./configure command and check whether HTTPS is displayed in Protocols in the last line of the command output. execution.
+HTTPS is supported if displayed.